/ Chocolate Resources / Chocolate Blog / Making beautiful bean to bar chocolate together

 Working with your other half

-This wouldn’t be a post leading up to Valentine’s Day without talking about the best things about working with the person you also share your life with!
-Both couples talked about the joys of sharing their passion with their partner.
-“We love that we share the same dreams and we are working towards the same goals.
+This wouldn't be a post leading up to Valentine's Day without talking about the best things about working with the person you also share your life with!
+Sandra and David talked about the joys of sharing their passion with their partner.
+"We love that we share the same dreams and we are working towards the same goals.
 We both feel very grateful every day to wake up and do something that we love, so one of the best things is to be able to share the everyday accomplishments.
 Of course during the hard times is the same.
-We share the struggles and the challenges and we push each other to do our best and overcome them” says Sandra.
+We share the struggles and the challenges and we push each other to do our best and overcome them" says Sandra.

 Nibble Chocolate 72% chocolate bar flight